bufbuild/vscode-buf/README.md

 ### buf.commandLine.path

 Default: `null`
 The path to a specific install of Buf to use.
-Relative paths are supported and are relative to the workspace root.
+Relative paths are supported and are relative to the VS Code workspace root.

 ### buf.commandLine.version